jshibu86/tenancy_database/README.md

     12)Now make the TenantJobTrait for handling the tenant connections where during the queue working jobs for tenant database .(ex.TenantJobTrait.php)

-    13)Now Make the job for tenant and dispatch it from the tenant web.
+    13)Now Make the job for tenant and dispatch it from the tenant web and work the queue.